 5) Precipitation Hardening (PH)

 The addition of Copper, Niobium and Aluminum to these steels can greatly increase their strength.
 The strength is added as the aging heat treatment forms fine particles in the matrix of the steel.
 These steels are also quite flexible as they can be machined into a number of different complex shapes.
 The corrosion resistance of these steels are similar to that of austenitic steels.

-With so much information being fed about stainless steels, it would be quite unreasonable to complete the detailed description on the subject without an insight into how stainless steels can be cleaned.
-Stainless steels can be cleaned during or after fabrication.
+With so much information being fed about stainless steel, it would be quite unreasonable to complete the detailed description of the subject without insight into how stainless steel can be cleaned.
+Stainless steel can be cleaned during or after fabrication.
 Before stainless steel can be cleaned, one has to determine the substance that has to be removed.
 These range from shop oils (dirt, grease, grit and metal chips), to conversion oils (short time anneal oxides) to lubricant oxide mixtures (hot work scales).

 Post-weld impurities can be particularly challenging to remove, regardless of the great anti-corrosive properties of stainless steel.
 Cougartron offers a wide selection of machines and accessories for effective cleaning and (re) passivation of stainless steel welds.

 Our machines can successfully handle a wide range of applications, from occasional light-duty work to demanding tasks involving larger steel structures.